Dev-Alan-Isaac/Dev-Alan-Isaac/README.md

 - 👋 Greetings, I am Alan Isaac, known in the digital realm as @Dev-Alan-Isaac.
 I also operate under the secondary account, @sneakyB00m.
 - 👀 My primary areas of interest encompass Programming, Gaming, Cybersecurity, along with both Software and Hardware technologies.
-- 🌱 I’m currently learning ...
-Python, Entity Framework, Bootstrap
+- 🌱 I am presently expanding my knowledge and skills in Python, Entity Framework, and Bootstrap.
-- 📫 How to reach me ... contactalanisaac@gmail.com
+- 📫 For any inquiries or further correspondence, I can be reached at contactalanisaac@gmail.com.
 - 🔣 Spanish is my native language, and I have a conversational level of fluency in English.
-- 🖥️ Languages and Miscellaneous ...
-C, C++, C#, Java, MySQL, ASM, Html5, Css
+- 🖥️ I possess proficiency in a diverse range of languages and technologies, including C, C++, C#, Java, MySQL, ASM, HTML5, and CSS.
+- In addition to my programming skills, I am also adept in practical applications such as soldering and the use of testing devices like the Fluke for UTP cable testing.
+- My technical expertise extends to 3D printing, laser engraving, and CNC machine operation.
-- 📜 Certificate MICAI [Mexican International Conference on Artificial Intelligence] 2021, English Certification from Cambridge University
+- 📜 I hold several notable certifications that attest to my skills and knowledge.
+These include a certificate from the Mexican International Conference on Artificial Intelligence (MICAI) in 2021, an English Certification from Cambridge University, and two additional certificates in Cybersecurity and Ethical Hacking.